Net Effective Rent Calculator

 Area-Based Net Effective Rent

-Some leases are quoted based on property area, such as dollars per square meter per month or dollars per square foot per year.
+Many commercial leases are quoted based on property area, such as dollars per square foot per year or dollars per square meter per month.
 This calculator supports area-based rent calculations using m², ft², and yd².

 Common area conversions used by the calculator include: